Texas Lottery: Monopoly Millionaires' Club

 Monopoly Millionaires' Club (MMC) began sales on October 19, 2014; it was drawn Fridays.
 Plays were $5 each.
 Players chose 5 of 52 numbers; a sixth number, from a field of 28 (automatically quick-picked), also represented one of the properties on a U.S. Monopoly game board.

 Texas suspended sales of MMC following the December 12, 2014 drawing and the remaining 22 participants voted to suspend Monopoly Millionaires' Club after the December 26 draw.

 MMC was tied to a television game show, which continued airing until April 2016.

+Texas Million

+Texas Million began on May 18, 1998, offering a top prize of $1 million.
+It was discontinued on May 11, 2001, with 25 top-prize winners during its run.

-Jackpot choice
+Jackpot choice regulations

-Texas Lottery regulations require the players to choose either cash value option (CVO) or annual payment (AP) on the lottery playslips at the ticket sales for Texas Lotto, Powerball, and MegaMillions.
+Texas Lottery regulations require the players to choose either cash value option (CVO) or the annuity value (AP) on the lottery playslips at the ticket sales for Texas Lotto, Powerball, and MegaMillions.
 If the choice isn't marked on the playslip, it is rejected until the correction is made.
 Texas Lottery does not allow the players to change their choices after the ticket sales.

 The games such as Texas Two Step, Pick 3, Daily 4, Cash Five, and All or Nothing are paid in lump sum only.